alexei379/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 Video pipeline is implemented in `pipeline.py`.
 It gets positive detections using `find_cars` in `classifier.py` at various window scales, adds the windows to heatmap, get identified windows back from heatmap and renders result over the frame.
-I also addded heatmap visualisation in the top right corner of the video.
+I also added heatmap visualization in the top right corner of the video.

-The heatmap is implementted in `heatmap_container.py` file and is used to combine multiple detections across several frames and elliminate false positives using threashold calculated over several frames.
+The heatmap is implemented in `heatmap_container.py` file and is used to combine multiple detections across several frames and eliminate false positives using threshold calculated over several frames.

 I recorded the positions of positive detections in each frame of the video in `add_to_heatmap` function.
 I applied "boost" to the detected boxes if they are within proximity of previously detected blobs or are appearing from the side (not the middle) if detection region.
 I keep track if last 12 frame's heatmaps using `dequeue` structure.
-I summed up all heamaps and then thresholded that map to identify vehicle positions.
-"Boosting" and thresholding the result over several frames to elliminate false positives worked quite well for the project video.
+I summed up all heatmaps and then thresholded that map to identify vehicle positions.
+"Boosting" and thresholding the result over several frames to eliminate false positives worked quite well for the project video.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected and drawed them in `draw_labeled_bboxes`.
+I constructed bounding boxes to cover the area of each blob detected and drawn them in `draw_labeled_bboxes`.

-I rendered the resulting labels and heatmap to the output video and they demostrate both steps well.
+I rendered the resulting labels and heatmap to the output video and they demonstrate both steps well.
 Example video frame:
 ![heatmap_demo]

 ---

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems/issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The pipline runs pretty slow on my laptop (0.5 FPS).
+The pipeline runs pretty slow on my laptop (0.5 FPS).
 Main areas of improvement I see are:
 * try computing HOG for channels in parallel
-* experiment with widows that overlap less and with fewer scales, as combined with the heatmap the result might be comparable
+* experiment with windows that overlap less and with fewer scales, as combined with the heatmap the result might be comparable
-* I had very few false positives (wich is good), but I took me a while to figure out a way how to get rid of them.
+* I had very few false positives (which is good), but I took me a while to figure out a way how to get rid of them.
 I came up with "boosting" solution that allowed to have a higher threshold, but there might be more options to explore.
-* covnets might also work nice for this project
+* covnets might also work nicely for this project